EGA-archive/LocalEGA/docs/ingestion.rst

 The docker images are automatically generated on `docker hub`_, and will be pulled in when booting the LocalEGA instance.
-This includes a reference implementation of the `inbox component`_, found in a separate repository.
+This includes a reference implementation of the :ref:`inbox login system`.

 That said, you can also (pre/re)generate the images with ``make -j 4 images``.